anindyadas2001/PetCareManager/README.md

 > Ensure PostgreSQL is installed and running on your local/remote server before proceeding.

 ### 3️⃣ **Build and Run the Application**
+- To build and run the application, execute the following Maven command:
 ```bash
 ./mvnw spring-boot:run
 ```